IBM/report-toolkit/README.md

   - Tabular, human-readable output
   - JSON
   - CSV
-- Handles multiple report files
+- Handles one or more report files
 - Written using ES modules to faciliate bundling as library for the web

 ## Installation & Usage